priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-11-22-moong-dhal-suzhiyan.markdown

-Mix maida, rice flour, dosa batter and salt in a bowl with water and mix well.
+Mix maida, rice flour, dosa batter and salt in a bowl.
+Add water and mix well.

 <div>